-Ball sports, in general, have a good intensity to them.
+Ball sports have a good intensity for them.
 From the overall spectrum, you can choose which one matches your goals.
-Sports, such as tennis, have less running involved but incorporate movements that tone your legs and arms.
+Sports, such as tennis, involve less running but incorporate movements that tone your legs and arms.

-Moreover, sports like soccer possess a higher level of intense movement and help promote your aerobic and cardiovascular health.
-Team sports have the added benefit of improving your mental health due to the group dynamics involved.
+Sports like soccer possess a higher level of intense movement and help promote your aerobic and cardiovascular health.
+In addition, team sports benefit from improving your mental health because of the group dynamics involved.

 6. Outdoor Yoga

-One of the biggest mistakes you can make is thinking that yoga doesn’t qualify as exercise.
-Most naysayers are quickly made into believers after spending a couple of minutes on the mat.
+One of the biggest mistakes is thinking that yoga doesn’t qualify as exercise.
+They quickly made most naysayers into believers after spending a couple of minutes on the mat.

 Kayaking is a water-based activity that offers a scenic element to your experience.
 It’s a lovely way of exploring nature, and it’s suitable for those who want to do some exercise in a solitary manner.

-For those who have health problems in their legs or feet, kayaking is a good activity that works on your upper body strength and keeps your legs and feet relaxed, as you’ll be sitting the whole time.
+For those who have health problems in their legs or feet, kayaking is an enjoyable activity that works on your upper body strength and keeps your legs and feet relaxed, as you’ll be sitting the whole time.